Big Brother 16 (American season): Summary

 Day 1, Julie introduced eight of the sixteen HouseGuests who moved into the house first.
-These were Paola, Donny, Cody, Frankie, Amber, Nicole, Devin and Joey.
-Upon entering the house, Paola and Devin made an eight-person alliance called "The Crazy 8's" against the others who would enter soon.
+They were Paola, Donny, Cody, Frankie, Amber, Nicole, Devin, and Joey.
+Paola and Devin made an eight-person alliance called "The Crazy 8's" against the others who would enter soon.
 Paola flirted with Cody to get him as an ally.
 Devin made a side alliance with Donny, calling themselves the "Double-Ds."
 The four girls formed an "El Cuatro" alliance after Amber and Paola were adamant about a female winning this season.
 Later, the eight HouseGuests competed in the first HoH competition: Go Fly a Kite.
 The goal was to balance on a rotating log while trying to keep a kite from crushing a sand castle.
 Frankie won and became the first HoH.
 Julie told the first eight HouseGuests that when the other eight arrived, another HoH would also reign and that neither HoH would be safe yet.
 Following this announcement, Julie informed the viewing public that three HouseGuests ("Team America") would be chosen by poll and given tasks by the American public.
 Upon the successful completion of each task, the Team America members would receive $5,000 apiece.

 Later on Day 1, the remaining eight HouseGuests moved in.
-These were Victoria, Caleb, Brittany, Christine, Derrick, Zach, Jocasta and Hayden.
-Julie called everyone into the backyard for the second group's HoH competition: Over the Coals.
+These were Victoria, Caleb, Brittany, Christine, Derrick, Zach, Jocasta, and Hayden.
+The second group's HoH competition was Over the Coals.
 The goal was to be the last one to hold on to a large rotating stiff.
 The girls quickly fell, with Zach and Derrick soon following.
 Caleb won and became the second HoH.
 Julie informed the HouseGuests of how the dual-HoH twist would work: Frankie and Caleb would make separate nominations, meaning a total of four nominees on the block.
 Following the nominations, those four would compete as duos in the Battle of the Block competition.
-The duo that won the competition would be removed from the block and immune from being named the replacement nominee if the veto was used that week, whereas the HoH who nominated them would be dethroned and eligible to be the replacement nominee; meaning that the outgoing HOH could go from being HOH to being evicted within a week for the first time ever.
+The duo that won the competition would be removed from the block and immune from being named the replacement nominee, while the HoH who nominated them would be dethroned and eligible to be the replacement nominee; meaning that the outgoing HOH could go from being HOH to being evicted within a week for the first time ever.